developerKhusanjon/food-ordering/README.md

 # food-ordering
-Demo event-sourcing application using Axon framework and Spring boot
+Demo event-sourcing application using Axon Framework and Spring Boot